 \subsection{Core Concept of CMM}

-CMM aims to enable real-time object-level traffic perception and reconstruction to empower various cooperative driving automation (CDA) applications, such as \textit{Collision Warning}~\cite{wu2020improved}, \textit{Eco-Approach and Departure} (EAD)~\cite{bai2022hybrid}, and \textit{Cooperative Adaptive Cruise Control} (CACC)~\cite{wangCACC}.
-In the CMM system, traffic conditions (i.e.,``\textit{mobility}'') are detected by high-fidelity sensors and advanced perception methods, such as object detection, classification, and tracking.
+CMM aims to enable real-time object-level traffic perception and reconstruction to empower various cooperative driving automation (CDA) applications, such as \textit{Collision Warning}~\cite{wu2020improved}, \textit{Eco-Approach, and Departure} (EAD)~\cite{bai2022hybrid}, and \textit{Cooperative Adaptive Cruise Control} (CACC)~\cite{wangCACC}.
+In the CMM system, traffic conditions (i.e., ``\textit{mobility}'') are detected by high-fidelity sensors and advanced perception methods, such as object detection, classification, and tracking.
 In the ``\textit{cyber}'' world, digital replicas (i.e., ``\textit{mirrored}'' objects) are built to reconstruct the traffic in \textit{real-time} via high-definition 3D perception information, such as the detected objects' geodetic locations (rendered on the satellite map), 3D dimensions, speeds, and moving directions (or headings).
-Then, this ``\textit{mirror}'' can act as the perception foundation for numerous CDA applications in real-world transportation systems.
+Then, this ``\textit{mirror}'' can act as the perception foundation for numerous CDA applications in a real-world transportation system.

-Specifically, Figure~\ref{fig:cmm core concept} illustrates the systematic diagram for the core concept of CMM.
-Traffic objects can be detected by high-fidelity sensors equipped at the infrastructure side and the sensing data is processed by an edge server to generate object-level information and enable various functions, such as detection, classification, tracking, and geodetic localization.
+Specifically, Fig.~\ref{fig:cmm core concept} illustrates the system diagram for the core concept of CMM.
+Traffic objects can be detected by high-fidelity sensors equipped on the infrastructure side and the sensing data is processed by an edge server to generate object-level information and enable various functions, such as detection, classification, tracking, and geodetic localization.
 The perception information is also transmitted to a cloud server for distribution and 3D reconstruction.
 The reconstructed traffic environment can be displayed on the GUI of connected road users to support various CDA applications.
-For example, in a CACC task, cooperative control or decision-making processes can be executed based on the perception of information transmitted to various traffic agents via ubiquitous connectivity~\cite{wangCACC}.